victor-yastrebov/simpleUnixClientServer/README.md

 ## How to compile
 Need C++ compiler that supports C++11/14/17 standarts and `CMake` for generation `make` files.
 Compilaton is tested on CentOS 7.4 with `g++ 9.2.0` and `CMake 3.6.3`.
 Run `./compileGCC.sh` for project compilation.
-Result artifacts will in `build` folder.
+Result artifacts will be created in `build` folder.

 ## Usage example
 ```